 Today I’m answering an excellent question from one of my Instagram followers…

-This is an awesome question, and one that I hurdle every time I work with an in-home client, so let me guide you through my approach to minimizing sustainably.
+So here are my thoughts on how to approach to minimizing sustainably.
 (If you’d prefer to watch a Facebook video I made about this, click here.)

 (And before you ask whether or not you should donate to Goodwill, read this blog post I wrote about Goodwill several years ago.
 I had the same question, so I called them up and asked for a tour.
 I think you’ll find it enlightening.)